The Best Family Night Activities to Try!

 18. DR. SEUSS NIGHT

-Make some green eggs and ham for dinner, read some books, and watch a Dr. Seuss movie or cartoon together.
+Make green eggs and ham for dinner, read books, and watch a Dr. Seuss movie or cartoon together.

-Target has TONS of Dr. Seuss materials in their dollar bin every year.
+Target also has TONS of Dr. Seuss materials in their dollar bin every spring.
 I like to swipe a few things to make this night extra special!

 19. EXERCISE/HEALTHY NIGHT

 Use a family night to teach great healthy habits.
-You could make some smoothies, do a workout video together, have a dance party, or go to the park and try out some new sports.
+Make delicious smoothies, do a workout video together, have a dance party, or go to the park and try out some new sports.

 20. ALPHABET/READING NIGHT